Chapter Five

 "Okay, let's approach this from another angle," the captain began pacing, "have you determined precisely what this virus was supposed to do?"

-"As far as we can tell," Megan began, "it was supposed to disable to power output controls on the reactor, causing unregulated power flow to the engines and overloading the reactor itself."
+"As far as we can tell," Megan began, "it was supposed to disable the power output controls on the reactor, causing unregulated power flow to the engines and overloading the reactor itself."

 "So why didn't it work?"